 - Add the potatoes to a pot, cover with water (a few pinches of salt) and bring to a boil until potatoes are fork tender

-- Drain the potatoes, return to the pan, over heat, and steam the remaining water from the potatoes 1-2 minutes
+- Drain the potatoes, return to the pan, over low heat, and steam the remaining water from the potatoes for a few minutes

 - Transfer to a large bowl, mash

 - Next in this order (and stir completely before adding another), add the warm milk, white cheddar, warm cream a pinch of salt and pepper (add more warm milk if too thick)

 - Pour the meat mixture into a baking dish, top it with the mashed potatoes